huangli712/Flink/docs/src/guide/m_linkedlist.md

 ## Introduction

-This implementation of generic linked list in fortran 90 was taken from
+This implementation of generic linked list in Fortran 90 was taken from

 > Jason R. Blevins's code<br/>
 > journal: ACM Fortran Forum 28(3), 2-7, 2009.<br/>